NorthMcCormick/Polyonic/README.md

 Once you're ready to test out your app in a contained build just run `gulp build` and watch the magic happen.
 The build will create a binary for your current platform and architecture and place it in the `output` directory.

+# Polyonic Config

+When you create your project it will copy a config file (polyonic.config.json) as well.
+This is where you can modify and override settings for your project.

+## Browser Windows

+Configurations for each window in the application.
+(Currently only supports the default window)

+### windows.default

+The default window properties.

+#### windows.default.width

+Window width in pixels.
+Default: 1200

+#### windows.default.height

+Window height in pixels.
+Default: 900

+#### windows.default.fullscreen

+Whether to start the window in full screen.
+Default: false

+#### windows.default.resizeable

+Should the user be able to resize the window?
+Default: true

+## Platforms

+Platform specific settings

+### platform.macos

+#### platform.macos.autoClose

+Whether to close the entire application if there are no more windows avialable.
+Default: false

 # Changelog

 ### 0.1.0